gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 established successfully, this notification should be the first one.

+A new data structure is introduced for validation purposes:

-A psec_info structure has been introduced that is only valid when sac_state is SCTP_CRYPTO_COMM_UP.
-The first array contains the complete Protected Association Parameters sent from the Association Initiator in the INIT Chunk as a sequence of octets;
+* psec_info: A bidimensional structure of octets has been introduced that is only valid when sac_state is SCTP_CRYPTO_COMM_UP.
+The first element contains the complete Protected Association Parameters sent from the Association Initiator in the INIT Chunk as a sequence of octets;
-the second array contains the complete Protected Association Parameters indicating the selected Protection Selection sent from the Association Responder in the INIT-ACK Chunk as a sequence of octets.
+the second element contains the complete Protected Association Parameters indicating the selected Protection Selection sent from the Association Responder in the INIT-ACK Chunk as a sequence of octets.